GhostActive/pymp-my-coding-skills/content/dict.md

 ## Conclusion

 Despite the increasing complexity of the examples, the complexity of the solutions are still quite simple.
 However, the solutions require some knowledge about Python and abstraction.
 The trick at this point is not to think of the requirements as a ordered sequence of statements for implementation.
 Abstract thinking from the end is the key.
+The [functional programming modules](https://docs.python.org/3/library/functional.html) can be useful for implementation including further recipes.